mbn312/parspice/README.md

 ##### Custom Senders

 If you need to send other types, or combinations of these types, you have to create your own sender.
-For example, if you want to return both an int and a double for each iteration:
+For example, if you want to return both an int and a double from each task:

 ```java
 public class IntAndDouble {